 3. Write Down a Pros and Cons List for Events

-Each time you receive an invitation to attend an event, weigh out the pros and cons of going.
-This may seem like an obvious idea but the physical act of writing a list will help you process your priorities externally.
+Each time you receive an invitation to attend an event, weigh the pros and cons of going.
+This may seem like an obvious idea, but the physical act of writing a list will help you process your priorities externally.
 It’s easy to build up situations in your head.
 When writing your list, though, you may find that the pros list isn’t as long as you thought it would be.
 When the pros don’t outweigh the cons, avoid going to that get-together.
 You can propose an alternative gathering in the future in a more comfortable environment.